kasosif/inovatis/README.md

 # Inovatis website

-Website for professional training center with signup and prepay wizard
+Website for professional training center with signup and preregistration wizard

 ## Tech Stack